iotaledger/goshimmer/README.md

 In the following, we describe some of the modules currently implemented.

-**Note:** Please note that not all the modules are currently integrated.
+> Please note that not all the modules are currently integrated.
 When they are not, they are typically kept on a different branch.
 These branches are not compatible with the `master` one (i.e., nodes running code of these branches will not be able to be part of the current network).
 This is beacuse either the code is still on a highly experimental state or different breaking changes are required to be addressed before merging (e.g, atomic transactions, UTXO, binary support).